-

 an old, ratty pack that you don't mind getting dirty or gummed up.

-bag from REI.
-They're rugged and have a FasTek buckel at the top.
+and have a FasTek buckel at the top.

 -